 Given its outsized role in the MBS market, the Federal Reserve may well have been a "price setter" rather than a "price taker" in conducting its QE4 purchases.
-About \$1.3 trillion of these securities were purchased in just 126 transactions, each of which involved a face value exceeding \$5 billion.40 And many of those transactions involved CUSIPs that were not actively trading in the secondary market, and hence the purchase price would necessarily be negotiated between the SOMA desk and the primary dealer holding the security.
-However, the Federal Reserve does not release any information about the actual prices paid for its individual securities.41
+About \$1.3 trillion of these securities were purchased in just 126 transactions, each of which involved a face value exceeding \$5 billion.42 And many of those transactions involved CUSIPs that were not actively trading in the secondary market, and hence the purchase price would necessarily be negotiated between the SOMA desk and the primary dealer holding the security.
+However,

-40 The single largest transaction during QE4 occured in mid-December 2020, when the SOMA purchased \$26 billion in face value of a newly-issued Freddie Mac MortPass security (cusip 3132DWAW3).
+42 The single largest transaction during QE4 occurred in mid-December 2020, when the SOMA purchased \$26 billion in face value of a newly-issued Freddie Mac MortPass security (CUSIP 3132DWAW3).
 The SOMA made additional purchases of that security on two occasions in early 2021 (\$7 billion in mid-January and \$4 billion in mid-February), so that its total holdings comprised nearly 60% of the total issuance of this particular security.